Floopert/CW2024/Readme.md

     Objective: To remove repeated Y upper and lower bound constants for the planes and to make the upper and lower bound values only defined at one source for all planes to reference.

     -FighterPlane.java: Added public static constants Y_UPPER_BOUND & Y_LOWER_BOUND for all planes to reference.
 It is made static so that no object is needed to be instantiated to use the value.

     -Boss.java | UserPlane.java | LevelOne.java: Replaced all local constant declarations of the Y upper and lower bound with the newly created static constant in FighterPlane.java.
 The local constant declarations are also deleted.

+### ActiveActorDestructible.java | Destructible.java [REFACTOR]
+    Objective: To remove the redundant Destructible interface

+    -ActiveActorDestructible.java: The class no longer implements Destructible.java interface.
+The takeDamage() and destroy() methods no longer has @Override.

+    -Destrutible.java: This class is deleted.

 ----------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------